 Challenges of SEO:

 Takes Time: SEO is a long-term strategy.
-It can take several months before you start seeing significant results, making it less suitable for businesses looking for immediate results.
+It can take a few months to see good results.
+This makes it less suitable for businesses that want quick outcomes.

 Constantly Changing Algorithms: Search engine algorithms are frequently updated, which can affect your website’s rankings and require ongoing optimization efforts.